Paralegal: Difference from legal secretaries

 A legal secretary is generally a secretary who has a basic understanding of legal terminology and the specific formatting required by a particular court or government agency.
 Legal secretaries are also typically responsible for keeping case files organized and indexed, often taking on the duties of a file clerk.
 Although legal secretaries may be trained to prepare some basic legal papers and letters, they generally have little or no knowledge of particular legal doctrines, statutes or regulations, and typically have no training or experience in conducting legal research or drafting legal documents, pleadings, motions, briefs or other court papers.
 On the other hand, a typical paralegal in the United States can perform all of these tasks under an attorney or law office.
 Paralegals bill for their time at a higher rate than legal secretaries.

 In Canada the title Legal Secretary is outdated.
 The recognized title of that position is Legal Administrative Assistant, or Legal Assistant.
-Paralegals in Canada do not use the title Legal Assistant, their recognized title is Paralegal.

 Education, training, and certification

-Many paralegals have completed a formal paralegal education program.
+Though not required in most jurisdictions, many paralegals have completed a formal paralegal education program.
 Formal paralegal education programs may result in a diploma, higher diploma, advanced diploma, vocational education, associate degree, bachelor's degree, master's degree, or graduate certificate programs in the academic discipline of legal management and paralegal studies, or a paralegal professional certificate of continuing education.
 Others may enter through adjacent fields of study such as bachelor's, academic minors, master's, or graduate certificate degree programs in criminology and the sociology of law, political science, public administration, legal studies, sociology, literature and creative writing, history, philosophy, other fields in the social sciences, humanities, and liberal arts, or proof of higher education in any field of study or academic discipline.
 Many paralegals have completed all of their training or obtained a higher education degree in an adjacent field before entering the profession, while some, mostly those of the Baby Boomers Generation and some older Gen Xers unlike many Millennials, Gen Zers, and younger Gen Xers, have only on-the-job training entering only with a high school diploma and no formal higher education which was a common phenomenon during that time, with others later on completing their education while working their way up from some administrative assistance or secretarial positions in law firms, in-house legal departments, or government agencies where depending on the type of work completed may or may not have required a bachelor's degree level of specialized knowledge in a given field.
 Many paralegals take Continuing Legal Education (CLE), Continuing Education Unit (CEU), or Continuing Professional Development (CPD) courses to fulfill the requirements of their firm, employer, government-appointed regulatory body, association, or to obtain and maintain a professional certificate or license to practice.